Data from PPE Shortage Index shows critical need for personal protective equipment in U.S.

 Long-term care facilities are severely impacted by PPE shortages

-Get Us PPE received numerous requests from nursing homes, assisted living, and skilled nursing facilities from August through October.
+Get Us PPE receives numerous requests from nursing homes, assisted living, and skilled nursing facilities.
+The data below is a snapshot of those requests from August through October.

 of all requests were from long-term care facilities